Best Books on Paris to Get You Inspired

 Suggested by Carol Perehudoff of WanderingCarol.com

-The Da Vinci Code follows Profesor of Harvard and symbolist Robert Langdon and cryptologist Sophie Neveu to solve a murder in the Louvre.
+The Da Vinci Code is one of the most famous novels set in Paris.
+It follows Professor of Harvard and symbolist Robert Langdon and cryptologist Sophie Neveu to solve a murder in the Louvre Museum.
 Their search leads them to a member of Opus Dei trying to find the Holy Grail.

 If you haven’t read this book, here is yet one more morsel of trivia – Dan Brown’s book was banned in the Vatican, Lebanon, and India as offensive to Christianity.
-I think it’s an excellent book for everyone who loves mystery and Paris.
+I think it’s one of the best fiction books set in Paris for everyone who loves mystery and Paris.

 Suggested by Ania from TheTravellingTwins.com

 Get out of the box!
-Instead of the classic guidebooks, check out these alternative Paris travel books for a more local feeling.
-Explore the different Arrondissements of Paris, learn their secrets and look for their hidden gems with these alternative travel books about Paris.
+Instead of the classic guidebooks, check out these alternative travel books about Paris for a more local feeling.
+Explore the different Arrondissements of Paris, learn their secrets, and look for their hidden gems with these alternative Paris books.

-11. Paris in Stride: An Insider’s Walking Guide by Jessie Kanelos – This is a practical guide charmingly illustrated throughout to some delightful discoveries of Paris.
-Expect a beautiful little book that provides insights into the ‘real Paris’ the author knows and loves.
+This is a practical guide charmingly illustrated throughout to some delightful discoveries of Paris.
+Expect a beautiful little book about Paris that provides insights into the “real Paris” the author knows and loves.

 Best Books About Paris History

-Any trip to Paris comes to a good dose of history, the streets of Paris have sooo many stories to tell.
-Here’s the list of our favorite Paris books covering interesting periods or chapters about the history of Paris.
+Any trip to Paris comes with a good dose of history; the streets of Paris have sooo many stories to tell.
+Here’s the list of best books about Paris history covering interesting periods in the history of Paris.

-13. The Greater Journey: Americans in Paris by David McCullough – This bestseller tells the remarkable story of the generations of American artists, writers, and doctors who traveled to Paris between 1830 and 1900 and how they changed America through what they learned.
+This bestseller tells the remarkable story of the generations of Americans in Paris – artists, writers, and doctors who traveled to Paris between 1830 and 1900 and how they changed America through what they learned.

-14. How Paris Became Paris: The Invention of the Modern City by Joan DeJean – This is the history of Paris development from chaotic medieval alleyways to the commercial and chic Grand Boulevards.
+This is the history of the city’s development from chaotic medieval alleyways to the commercial and chic Grand Boulevards.

 Best Books About Paris Food & Wine

 What’s the essence of French cuisine?
 What to eat and drink in Paris?
-Check out our favorite books about Paris food & wine, perfect for food lovers.
+Check out the best books on Paris’ food & wine, perfect for foodies.

 How to dress like a Parisian?
-Do you need some inspiration for your Paris Packing List?
-These Paris fashion books here below cover anything from French fashion, Parisian chic, and Paris Street Style.
+These are our recommended books to read before visiting Paris if you need inspiration for your Paris Packing List.
+The Paris fashion books here below cover anything from French fashion, Parisian chic, and Paris Street Style.

-20. Paris Street Style: A Guide to Effortless Chic by Isabelle Thomas – Don’t you know how to dress like a Parisian woman?
-This book gives clear ideas on building your wardrobe to look chic, with that ‘French touch.’
+Don’t you know how to dress like a Parisian woman?
+This book gives clear ideas on building your wardrobe to look chic with that “French touch.”
 There are also great ideas on what to add or adapt to your existing clothes and accessories.

 Best Paris Books for Kids

-If you are traveling to Paris with kids, you may want to inspire them with a couple of kids’ books about Paris.
-Our little Paris Reading List includes fun and educational books for kids of all ages.
-These Paris books for kids are perfect to learn about the City of Light and get them as excited as you for your next trip to Paris.
+If you are traveling to Paris with kids, you may want to inspire them with a couple of Paris books for kids.
+Our Paris book list for the little ones includes fun and educational books for kids of all ages.
+These fiction books set in Paris are perfect for learning about the City of Light and getting them excited for their next trip to Paris.

-21. Madeline by Ludwig Bemelmans – “In an old house in Paris that was covered with vines lived twelve little girls in two straight lines the smallest one was Madeline.”
+“In an old house in Paris that was covered with vines lived twelve little girls in two straight lines the smallest one was Madeline.”
 Our little Parisian heroine is everybody’s favorite.
-Great for ages 4 and up, the kind of book “Please read it to me again,” in children.
+Great for ages four and up, the kind of book “Please read it to me again” in children.

-22. Katie and the Impressionists by James Mayhew – This book is a fun and informative way for kids to learn about the French Impressionists like Monet, Manet, or Renoir, and some of their masterworks.
+This book is a fun and informative way for kids to learn about the French Impressionists like Monet, Manet, or Renoir and some of their masterworks.